Updated September, 2019

 Paper Board Packaging

-Printing on paper board up to 24pt.
-You would usually see this type of box for vitamins, cereal, small durable goods, These can usually be produced in quantities of 1,000 and up at reasonable costs.
+Printing on paper board up to 24pt. thick stock.
+You would usually see this type of box for vitamins, cereal, small durable goods, These can usually be produced in quantities of 1,000 and up at reasonable costs and 2500-5000 quantity tends to be the sweet spot.

 These boxes can be engineered with unique folds to strengthen the box.
 They can also contain a hang tag flap or a unique fold to help it stand out on the shelf.
-Cellophane windows are possible BUT (be careful) will add cost.
+They can also contain an insert that would hold a product in place or position it properly in front of its window.
+Cellophane windows are also possible BUT (be careful) adds to your cost.

-Most corrugate boxes you see in the stores today are printed with a litho-laminate label.
+Most full-color corrugate boxes you see in the stores today are printed with a litho-laminate label.
 That is, a large thin sheet of paper is printed in color and then laminated to a corrugate stock.
-This usually requires quite a bit of set up fees to produce the plates, laminate the sheets and die cut the final boxes.
+This requires quite a bit of set up fees to produce the plates and create a cutting die to die cut the final boxes.

 Clamshell & Blister Packaging

-Blisters are similar but they are only one side of formed plastic that is then glued around your product to a color printed card.
+Custom Blisters are similar but they are only one side of formed plastic that is then heat sealed around your product to a color printed card.
 (Here's a new blog post recently added that will give you more info on Blister Packaging.)

-Both of these version require a sizable quantity (10,000 or more) to offer you competitive per-piece pricing.
-(Recent editor's note: There are manufacturers that can create and blister packages starting at a quantity of 6,250.
-See this blister packaging article for more info.)
+Both clamshells and blister packages require a sizable order (10,000 or more) to offer you competitive per-piece pricing.
+(Recent editor's note: See this blister packaging article for more info.)

 One alternative for smaller quantities, may be stock clamshells.
-These are available in many sizes and by the case.
+These are available in many sizes and sold by the case.
 While most won't likely fit your product exactly, a custom paper insert can be created to hold your product in place.
 This makes for a great presentation at reasonable costs.
+Our package solutions where we used stock clamshells look like the clamshells were designed to hold the product.

 Stand Up Pouches Packaging